nmsu-cs/project-circle-of-business-friends/README.md

 We will be using Namecheap for our domain registrar.
 The domain name will point to the machine: 73.127.131.239 (Dynamic)

-This machine will host our web file and serve the web pages using Flask + Nginx, Nginx will listen on port 3000 and reverse proxy into our flask app, our flask app will listen locally on port 5000 and serve.
+This machine will host our web files and serve the web pages using Flask + Nginx, Nginx will listen on port 3000 and reverse proxy into our flask app, our flask app will listen locally on port 5000 and serve.